Back Exception Handler

 This extension adds an exception handler middleware to the IApplicationBuilder to catch all unhandled exceptions before returning the HttpResponse.
 An error log will be automatically created with the exception content.

-If the environment is not a development environment, the HttpStatusCode will be set to 500, and the HttpResponse.Body will be replaced with an "Internal server error" message to anonymize the application's errors.
+If the environment is not a development environment, the HttpStatusCode will be set to 500, and the HttpResponse.Body will be replaced with a translated internal server error message to anonymize the application's errors.

-This is a custom exception used to display specific details to the end user of the application :
+This is a custom exception used to display specific details to the end user of the application according to a specific error identifier :

 public class FrontUserException : Exception